THenryInGH/FYP/README.md

 | **Lack of Integrated Monitoring**     | Integrate real-time network monitoring that visualises topology state, link utilisation, and flow status with **data refresh intervals ≤ 3 seconds**, enabling administrators to verify intent enforcement live by final deployment phase.                                             |

 ## Scope
-1. Host-to-Host connectivity：
+1. Connectivity：
     - HostToHost Intent

-2. Bandwidth/QoS constraint on flows:
+2. QoS control:
     - HostToHost Intent with specific traffic types selector and priority

-3. Multi-ingress/ multi-egress flows (load balancing)
+    - Plan to further extend onos intent framework that allows OpenFLow meter injection

+3. Load-balancing
-    - HostToHost Intent
+    - HostToHost Intent with specific traffic types selector and path
-4. Blocking/ security flows (simple ACLs)
+    - Plan to develop a load balancer to be extended in onos intent framework

+4. Access control
     - FlowObjective intent with selector and treatment

 5. Topology awareness and status retrieval